kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 8**
         1. ### **Hint**
+        The password for the next level is stored in the file `data.txt` and is the only line of text that occurs only once

         2. ### **Solution**
             - First ssh into the host server as the user `bandit8`